lyndametref/DatascienceCoursera/02_notes.md

 #Note
-*Personal notes, not meant to be accurate or understood by anyone*
+*Personal notes, not meant to be accurate or understood by others*

 # Week 1